J-S-Dewar/Inflosoftware-TechTest-JDewar/README.md

 * Please feel free to change or refactor any code that has been supplied within the solution and think about clean maintainable code and architecture when extending the project.
 * If any additional packages, tools or setup are required to run your completed version, please document these thoroughly.

+## Submission Notes

+Thank you for the opportunity to complete this User Management exercise.

+I have implemented all the **standard tasks** as requested, including:

+- Filtering users by active or inactive status
+- Adding a new `DateOfBirth` property and displaying it where needed
+- Full Create, Read, Update, and Delete (CRUD) functionality with validation and user feedback
+- An initial attempt at writing unit tests, with two key controller methods covered; I plan to improve my testing skills further
+- Proper use of Git for version control, including commits that reflect logical changes

+I did not attempt the more advanced, expert, or platform-level tasks as they are beyond my current experience, but I am eager to learn and grow in these areas.

+If you have any questions about my implementation, I’m happy to discuss or provide further details.